Twisted Metal (TV series): Development

 In May 2019, during an investor relations presentation, Sony Pictures Television confirmed that it was developing a television series based on the video game series Twisted Metal.
-By February 2021, the series was announced with Will Arnett, Rhett Reese, Michael Jonathan Smith and Paul Wernick on board to executive produce.
-Smith serves as showrunner and wrote the series based on an original take by Reese and Wernick.
+By February 2021, the series was announced, with Will Arnett, Rhett Reese, Michael Jonathan Smith, and Paul Wernick on board to executive-produce.
+Smith serves as showrunner and wrote the story based on an original take by Reese and Wernick.
 In February 2022, the half-hour action-comedy was greenlit by Peacock.
-The following month, Kitao Sakurai joined the series as an executive producer in addition to directing multiple episodes.
+The following month, Kitao Sakurai joined as an executive producer in addition to directing multiple episodes.

-On December 7, 2023, Peacock renewed the series for a second season.
-On November 18, 2025, Peacock renewed the series for a third season, with David Reed set to replace Michael Jonathan Smith as showrunner.
+In December 2023, Peacock renewed the series for a second season.
+In November 2025, the show was renewed for a third season, with David Reed replacing Michael Jonathan Smith as showrunner.

 Casting

-In September 2021, Anthony Mackie serves as one of the executive producers and was the first to be cast.
-He plays John Doe, a "smart-ass milkman" with amnesia, who gets a once-in-a-lifetime opportunity, if he can survive the onslaught of vehicular combat.
+In September 2021, Anthony Mackie served as one of the executive producers and was the first to be cast, as John Doe.
 In May 2022, Stephanie Beatriz and Thomas Haden Church were cast in starring roles as Quiet and Agent Stone, respectively.
-Quiet is a car thief that forms an antagonistic bond with John Doe.
-Agent Stone is described as "a cold and unyielding post-apocalyptic highway patrolman who rules the roads".
 Neve Campbell was cast in a recurring role as Raven.

-In June, Will Arnett joined the cast, voicing the character Sweet Tooth from the video game series.
-Sweet Tooth is a "hulking killer in a ghoulish clown mask who prowls the streets of "Lost Vegas" in his weaponized ice cream truck".
+In June, Will Arnett joined the cast, voicing Sweet Tooth.
 Pro-wrestler Samoa Joe physically portrays Sweet Tooth.
-In an interview with Screen Rant, when asked how pro wrestling history influenced his performance, he said "I think the biggest thing was kind of learning to work beyond the mask, which is something you very commonly see in wrestling.
-From the luchadores of old to our modern highflyers today, having the ability to kind of emote beyond essentially having a dead face is something that was very easy for me to do, especially with this character".

 Richard Cabral was cast as Beatriz's overprotective brother, Loud.
-Tahj Vaughans and Mike Mitchell portray best friends, Mike and Stu.
-Lou Beatty Jr. plays Tommy, "a grizzled and weathered cartographer who knows the dangers of the Wild Midwest".
+Tahj Vaughans and Mike Mitchell portray best friends Mike and Stu.
+Lou Beatty Jr. plays Tommy.

 For the second season, Anthony Carrigan joined the main cast as Calypso, while Richard de Klerk, Patty Guggenheim, and Tiana Okoye have recurring guest roles as Mr. Grimm, Raven, and Dollface, respectively.
-In August 2024, Saylor Bell Curda, Michael James Shaw, and Lisa Gilroy joined the cast in recurring roles as Mayhem, Axel, and Vermin, respectively, for the second season.
+In August 2024, Saylor Bell Curda, Michael James Shaw, and Lisa Gilroy joined the cast in recurring roles as Mayhem, Axel, and Vermin, respectively.

+In April 2026, it was announced that Mitchell had been let go from the series following a creative overhaul.
+In June, Mark Hamill joined the cast in a recurring role as Pope Charlie Kane.